sqass/api-testing/README.md

 ### What are Request Parameters in postman ?

-Let's say in our example, we want to find the details of the employees who's state is `NJ`
+Let's say in our example, we want to find the details for any employees whose state is `NJ`

-For this we need to pass the state to the request, that's where request parameters will come in place.
+For this we need to pass the state to the request and that's where request parameters will come in place.

 `RequestUrl` : http://localhost:7174/api/employee/ByState